-Foundations for Work (FfW) is a project designed to increase the basic competences of young immigrants so they may improve their job prospects and benefit from mainstream training in their host country.
-Doras Luimní is one of six FfW partners from five countries collaborating on this project.
-As a result of the project, voluntary immigrant service and VET organizations will have a methodology and resource pack for use with young underachieving migrants.
-In the longer term, through increased skills, adaptability and insertion into higher quality jobs, immigrants will have more opportunities to fulfil their potential in the labour market and benefit from mainstream training.
+Foundations for Work (FfW) is a project designed to increase the basic competences of young immigrants to improve their job prospects and ability to benefit from mainstream training.
+Doras Luimní is one of six FfW partners in five countries collaborating to improve VET services for this group.
+As a result of the project, voluntary immigrant services and VET organisations have a methodology and resource pack tailored for use with young underachieving migrants.

+Through increased skills, adaptability and insertion into higher quality jobs, immigrants will have more opportunities to fulfil their potential in the labour market and benefit from mainstream training.